 Many people are unsure where to start with access to work - or even what access to work can actually do for them.

-Access to Work is there to help people with a disability to gain work and gain promotion by providing inclusive and supportive strategies and work tools to allow them to excel at their daily tasks.
+Access to Work is a government funded program to help people with any disability stay in work and achieve promotion and help them reach their potential by providing inclusive and supportive strategies and work tools to allow them to excel at their daily tasks.

-You will also need you company details and your personal information.
+You will also need you company details and personal information such as your address, date of birth etc..

 If you are unsure of what you need help with then you can talk to Phoenix Dyslexia Consulting and we will help guide you through the application no matter your disability.